 So even if your process is not very complicated, start thinking about when it is the best to push your customers.
 The increase of the click-throughs numbers depends on the time of communication with customers.
 Choose the right time!

-2. Start tracking users’ behavior.
+Start tracking users’ behavior

 There is a great choice of ways to collect data about your users and customers.
 While free tools like Google Analytics are excellent examples of where to start, there are more advanced tools that allow you to track the dynamics of your users.

-3. Be more creative in personalizing.
+Be more creative in personalizing

 The inclusion of the user’s name into the text of your email is not considered to be personalization.
 Real personalization is a behavioral email.
 In other words, unique emails sent to each user with an individual message and a call to action.
 This is possible by tracking behavior.

-There are two ways to bring the personalization to the next level
+Ways to bring the personalization to the next level

 - Create one email, which will be personalized according to the customer’s information.
 Think of one email that you can send to all users who may be completely unique.
 It can be a monthly report, email about your favorite products or even a welcome email;